jacob-nelson/flutter/README.md

 # flutter
-An attempt to demonstrate available flutter components, with example
+An attempt to demonstrate available flutter components, with examples